sitegeist/Sitegeist.FusionForm.Upload/README.md

 #### Multio file upload

-For multiple uploads the prototype `Sitegeist.FusionForm.Upload:MUpload` supports the `field.multiple` property.
+For multiple uploads the prototype `Sitegeist.FusionForm.Upload:Field.Upload` supports the `field.multiple` property.
 It will usually be rendered in a field-container together with a rendering of previously uploaded files.
 The submitted value should be interpreted as `\Sitegeist\FusionForm\Upload\Domain\CachedUploadedFileCollection` by the receiving controller or the runtime form schema.